dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

 our own thread pool and provide equivalents of `Dart_SetMessageNotifyCallback` and `Dart_HandleMessage`.
 Though maybe we should not bundle this all together into one update.

+**TODO**: Should we facilitate execution of asynchronous code inside a target isolate e.g. something like `T runAsync<T>(FutureOr<T> Function() f)`.
+When you invoke this function `f` will be executed in the context of the given isolate and then if it produced a `Future` we exit the isolate and block the current thread, while allowing the event loop for that isolate to run normally until returned future produces result.

 ### Scoped thread local values